-Join Jen Kramer for an in-depth discussion in this video Source ordering, part of Up and Running with Foundation 5.
+Join Jen Kramer for an in-depth discussion in this video Source ordering, part of Learning Foundation 5.

 As you work with your grid, you may want to change the order of the source as the page gets smaller.
 For example, what appears over here in the right column, you may want to have it appear on top as the page gets smaller, rather than on the bottom.
 So this is a great example of that.
 This is our block grid example from the previous video.
 And if you start to make this page smaller here, what you're going to wind up with at some break point along the way, she'll have your pictures on the top of the screen, and you'll have your text on the bottom.